 Even a week or two can make a difference, so that those who visit in early June or early September are likely to have good weather (by Irish standards!), better value and be less crowded out as they tour.

 However there is a reason why July and August are so popular – Ireland on a warm and sunny July day is quite simply heaven on earth and there is nothing to compare with sitting outside a restaurant by the waters edge on a balmy August evening eating fresh local seafood and sipping a pint of Guinness or a glass of good wine.

 Many of Ireland’s most popular special events and festivals take place outside the peak summer season, and these can be really fun occasions to build a vacation around.

 For example in the months of September and October visitors can choose from the Galway Oyster Festival, the Rose Festival in Tralee, Cork International Film Festival, Cork Jazz Festival and the Wexford Opera Festival to name just a few.

 Sporting events are also plentiful in Spring and Autumn, with the Rugby 6 Nations competitions taking place in Spring, the finals of the All Ireland Hurling and Football championships in September and lots of horseracing all over the country in both Spring and Autumn.

 Your Special Interests

 This is a major factor to consider – if you are passionate about museums or architecture, then really it is immaterial when you come, but if golf is your big thing weather will be an important factor in your choice.

 Yep, with Ireland it keeps coming back to weather somehow!
-The upside is that if you are interested in photography, there is no bad time to visit – the constantly changing weather always present great photo opportunities, as these photographers show.
+The upside is that if you are interested in photography, there is no bad time to visit – the constantly changing weather always present great photo opportunities.